ckaestne/seai/assignments/G4_continuousdelivery/assignment08.md

 In the report, describe:
 * *Continuous integration*: Provide a link (and instructions or passwords if needed) to your Jenkins page that reports builds and tracks test coverage.
 * *Continuous delivery, canary testing, and A/B testing infrastructure* (2 page text max): Briefly describe the infrastructure you have build for automated model updates, continuous delivery, canary testing, and A/B testing in this assignment.
 Describe key components (with links to their implementations) and how they interact.
 Describe how the individual components are triggered (e.g., what is automatically triggered, where are developers in the loop).
 An architectural diagram will likely be helpful.
+Please include clear references to the code in your repository.
-* *Automated decisions in continuous delivery* (.5 pages text max): Describe which qualities you assess and what specific measures you use during a new release (both during the Jenkins phase and during the canary testing phase) and describe how your system decides when to abort a release (thresholds, statistical tests, etc).
+* *Automated decisions in continuous delivery* (.5 pages text max): Describe which qualities you assess and what specific measures you use during a new release (both during the Jenkins phase and during the canary testing phase).
+Describe and justify how your system decides when to abort a release (thresholds, statistical tests, etc).
 * *Release reports*: Provide evidence of at least one successful release, at least one release aborted during testing, and one release aborted during canary testing in production.
-Include the automatically generated messages and provide links to the corresponding Jenkins jobs.
+Include the automatically generated messages and provide links to the corresponding commits and Jenkins jobs.
 * *A/B experiments* (1 page text max): Describe two A/B experiments you conducted and their results.
+Describe the purpose of the experiments, and clearly document the setup (e.g., how many users are selected and how) with justification.
 Include or link to the generated reports for these tests.
 * *Availability report*: Compute downtime of your service based on the logs in the Kafka stream and report the availability you achieved during the two weeks of this assignment.
 If you had significant downtime, explain the reasons for that downtime.
 * *Reflection* (1 page text max): Look back at the assignment and the infrastructure you built.
 What worked well, what did not?
 Is your infrastructure itself robust?
 If you had more time or had to start over, what would you change?
 Would you consider using an external service like [LaunchDarkly](https://launchdarkly.com/) or [split.io](https://www.split.io/)?